 Predicting Google’s ranking algorithm and tailoring your content marketing strategies accordingly can be complicated to say the least; however, when in doubt, always focus on what is most beneficial for the user.
 This means producing thoughtful, ethical content that answers frequently asked questions from prospective patients.
 Does your page help a searcher carry out the task they set out to accomplish, or does your content read like a shameless advertisement that is likely to annoy readers?
 When your pages are strategically crafted with the user’s needs in mind, not only do potential patients have access to valuable education, but this quality content can position your site to dominate the Google SERPs in your area.

-If your Google rankings aren’t cutting it, our team at Rosemont Media has over a decade of experience in staying abreast of SEO best practices and developing custom strategies that yield excellent results.
+If your Google rankings aren’t cutting it, our team at Rosemont Media has over 15 years of experience in staying abreast of SEO best practices and developing custom strategies that yield excellent results.
 Reach out to our team today to learn what we can do for your practice.